 What Animals Live on Snake Island?

-Not only is there a reported one golden lancehead per square meter on Snake Island.
+There is a reported one golden lancehead per square meter on Snake Island.
 They have a venom that is so potent it can melt flesh upon contact.
 This is likely an adaptation that these snakes have undergone so that they can incapacitate and eat seabirds before they fly away.
-There aren’t many other food sources readily available on such an isolated landmass, but these snakes have adapted to survive in these conditions- something their mainland counterparts don’t share.
+There aren’t many other food sources readily available on such an isolated landmass, but these snakes have adapted to survive in these conditions, which is something their mainland counterparts don’t share.

 The golden lancehead reaches nearly half a meter in length.
-There are anywhere from 2,000-5,000 snakes on the island, which is why exploring the region is so dangerous.
+There are anywhere from 2,000 to 5,000 snakes on the island, which is why exploring the region is so dangerous.
 However, this is also why pirates risk everything to capture some of these snakes.
 But what else makes this place so dangerous?

 If you are interested in seeing a golden lancehead in person, you don’t need to travel to Snake Island to do so.
 In fact, please don’t!
 Instead, check out a variety of zoos and reptile houses in Brazil.
 Some locations have safely secured golden lanceheads for study and tourist viewing.